 - Wine & Spirits – The most highly recommended wine varietal for Thanksgiving is Pinot Noir.
 Any wine expert or chef will be impressed if you serve this with your meal.
 It’s super food-friendly and goes great with pretty much any food you have on the table.
-However, some people prefer white wine (like my father) so I’d also serve a Pinot Grigio.
+However, some people prefer white wine so I’d also serve a Pinot Grigio.
 Why?
 It’s crisp, has nice fruit, and it’s a crowd-pleaser.
 And before your meal, everyone loves a lightly sweet sparkler like Prosecco.
 If you want to “WOW '' your guests with a celebrity-backed drink, you could include Brian Cranston's Dos Hombres Mescal, Christie Brinkley’s Bellissima Proscecco, The Rock’s Teremana Tequila, or Ryan Reynold’s Aviation Gin.

 Our Top Thanksgiving Customer Questions